 The following is a brief summary of terms that are commonly used in the expropriation process and expropriation documents that are provided to property owners:

 - Hearing of Necessity – Owners have the right to request a hearing to determine whether the expropriation that is proposed is fair, sound and reasonably necessary to meet the objectives of the expropriating authority.
-This hearing is held by an inquiry officer appointed by the government, who makes a non-binding recommendation to the government about whether the expropriation should proceed.
-See Section 7 of Expropriations Act and The Private Nature of Necessity Hearings and Inquiry Officer Reports: An Oddity in the Ontario Expropriation Legislation
+This hearing is held by an Inquiry Officer appointed by the government, who makes a non-binding recommendation to the government about whether the expropriation should proceed.
+See Section 7 of Expropriations Act and Hearings of Necessity – An Overview, an article co-authoured by Shane Rayman.

 - Plan of Expropriation – This is a survey that shows the lands that are being expropriated and is registered on title in the local registry office.
 Once this plan is registered on title, the lands are legally owned by the expropriating authority.
 See Section 9(1) of Expropriations Act